jazzfunkgreats/brexit-headlines/README.md

 Terrible examples include:

-- SO EU THINK YOU CAN DANCE
+- SO EU THINK EU CAN DANCE
 - SEE EU IN VALHALLA
 - ARE EU THE ONE?